Treatment for thyroid cancer

 Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

-Surgery is usually the main treatment for follicular and papillary thyroid cancer.
+Surgery is usually the main treatment for most types of thyroid cancer.
+Your surgeon may advise you to have:

 Your surgeon may advise you to have: